Orthographic Mapping and Dyslexia

 References

-1. Studies show that children who have had explicit instruction in phonics actually end up reading more slowly than children taught with more balanced approaches.
+1. Studies show that children who have had explicit instruction in phonics end up reading more slowly than children taught with more balanced approaches.
 Thompson, G.B., McKay, M.F., Fletcher-Flinn, C.M. et al. Do children who acquire word reading without explicit phonics employ compensatory learning?
 Issues of phonological recoding, lexical orthography, and fluency.
 Read Writ 21, 505 (2008)

 3. Caldani, S.; Gerard, C.-L.; Peyre, H.; Bucci, M.P.
 Visual Attentional Training Improves Reading Capabilities in Children with Dyslexia: An Eye Tracker Study During a Reading Task.
 Brain Sci.
 2020, 10, 558